ktaranov/sqlserver-kit/Utilities/README.md

 Enterprise Architect supports modeling of database schema and automatic generation of DDL scripts for eleven DBMS targets out-of-the-box: DB2, Firebird, MS Access, MySQL, MS SQL Server, Oracle, PostgreSQL

+## MogwaiERDesignerNG
+<a id="mogwai"></a>
+Download page: [MogwaiERDesignerNG]<br/>
+Release date: 2019-08-22<br/>
+Support Version: 2008-2017<br/>
+Author: Mirko Sertic<br/>
+Free version: Yes<br/>
+Price: No

+Java 2D & 3D visual entity relationship design & modeling (ERD,SQL) for Oracle, MSSQL, Postgres and MySQL.

+The Mogwai ERDesigner is an entity relationship modeling/design tool(ERD) such as ERWin and co.
+The only difference is that it is Open Source and does not cost anything.
+It was designed to make database modeling as easy as it can be and to support the developer in the whole development process, from database design to schema and code generation.

+## Xcase
+<a id="xcase"></a>
+Download page: [Xcase]<br/>
+Release date: 2018-06-19<br/>
+Support Version: 2008-2017<br/>
+Author: Resolution Software Ltd<br/>
+Free version: No<br/>
+Price: $799

+Xcase is a complete database design tool engineered to help you accomplish all your database-related tasks – from database design to modeling to daily modifications – with greater speed, higher quality, and better adherence to best practices.
+Its powerful automation and graphics features quickly and accurately complete tasks throughout the entire life cycle of your database, freeing you to focus on database strategy.

+## Oracle SQL Developer Data Modeler
+<a id="oracle-modeler"></a>
+Download page: [Oracle SQL Developer Data Modeler]<br/>
+Release date: 2019-08-01<br/>
+Support Version: 2008-2017<br/>
+Author: Oracle<br/>
+Free version: Yes<br/>
+Price: No

+Oracle SQL Developer Data Modeler is a free graphical tool that enhances productivity and simplifies data modeling tasks.
+Using Oracle SQL Developer Data Modeler users can create, browse and edit, logical, relational, physical, multi-dimensional, and data type models.
+The Data Modeler provides forward and reverse engineering capabilities and supports collaborative development through integrated source code control.
+The Data Modeler can be used in both traditional and in Cloud environments.

 [SSMS]:https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms
 [Azure Data Studio]:https://github.com/Microsoft/azuredatastudio
 [bcp Utility]:https://docs.microsoft.com/sql/tools/bcp-utility